percona/k8spg-docs/docs/monitor-kubernetes.md

 1. In this setup we use [Victoria Metrics kubernetes monitoring stack](https://github.com/VictoriaMetrics/helm-charts/tree/master/charts/victoria-metrics-k8s-stack) Helm chart.
 When customizing the chart's values, consider the following:

-    * Since data we use the PMM server for monitoring, there is no need to store the data in Victoria Metrics Operator.
+    * Since we use the PMM server for monitoring, there is no need to store the data in Victoria Metrics Operator.
 Therefore, set the `vmsngle.enabled` and `vmcuster.enabled` parameters in the Victoria Metrics Helm chart to `false`.
     * The Prometheus node exporter is not installed by default since it requires privileged containers with the access to the host file system.
-If you need the metrics for nodes, enable the Prometheus node exporter by setting the `prometheus-node-exporter.enabled` flag in the Victoria Metrics Helm chart to `true`.
+If you need the metrics for Nodes, enable the Prometheus node exporter by setting the `prometheus-node-exporter.enabled` flag in the Victoria Metrics Helm chart to `true`.
     * [Check all the role-based access control rules provided by the charts](https://helm.sh/docs/topics/rbac/) and modify them based on your requirements.

 2. This setup is used for a 1:1 mapping from Kubernetes cluster to the PMM server.
 If you wish to monitor more than one Kubernetes cluster in a single PMM server, you need to configure the dashboard to filter a specific Kubernetes cluster.
 You also need to properly [relabel the metrics](https://docs.victoriametrics.com/vmagent.html#relabeling) from the backend.

 ## Pre-requisites

 To set up monitoring of Kubernetes, you need the following:

-1. PMM server up and running.
+1. PMM Server up and running.
 You can run PMM Server as a Docker image, a virtual appliance, or on an AWS instance.
 Please refer to the [official PMM documentation](https://docs.percona.com/percona-monitoring-and-management/setting-up/server/index.html) for the installation instructions.

 2. [Helm v3](https://docs.helm.sh/using_helm/#installing-helm).

 ## Procedure

-### Set up authentication in PMM server
+### Set up authentication in PMM Server

-To access the PMM server resources and perform actions on the server, configure authentication.
+To access the PMM Server resources and perform actions on the server, configure authentication.

 1. Get the PMM API key.
 The key must have the role "Admin".